icerpc/icerpc-docs/pages/docs/slice/basics/contract-first.md

 }
 ```

-We create a class that derives from `IceRpc.Slice.Service` and implements this generated interface:
+We need to create a class that derives from `IceRpc.Slice.Service` and implements this generated interface:
 ```csharp
 using IceRpc;
 using IceRpc.Features;